RyotaUshio/obsidian-latex-theorem-equation-referencer/README.md

+# Obsidian Mathematics

 > :warning: **This plugin is in the very early stages of development!**

-# Obsidian Mathematics

-This is a plugin for [Obsidian.md](https://obsidian.md), which enhances your mathematical note taking experience.
+This is a plugin for [Obsidian.md](https://obsidian.md), which enhances your mathematical note taking experience by introducing $\LaTeX$-like features into Obsidian.

 Obsidian is great, but when it comes to mathematical notes, it lacks some of important features that $\LaTeX$ has.